 Finding the Right Wrinkle Treatment

 Facial fillers won’t fix all types of facial wrinkles.
 For example, while it can diminish smile lines, it can’t repair the damage caused by the sun or fill in forehead wrinkles.
 Your skin thickness, type, and the degree of wrinkling all play a role in determining the effectiveness of facial fillers.
-Board-certified plastic surgeons, like Dr. DeLuca and Dr. Tauber, are the best person to evaluate the appropriateness of facial fillers for you.
+Board-certified plastic surgeons, like Dr. Tauber and Yan, are the best person to evaluate the appropriateness of facial fillers for you.